 Yoga originated in India in the early dawn of civilization.
-The word “Yoga” is derived from the Sanskrit and it means “to join”, “to unite”, or “to yoke”.
+The word “Yoga” is derived from Sanskrit and it means “to join”, “to unite”, or “to yoke”.
 Yoga is an important discipline that is based on the science of healthy living.
 Yoga is a fusion of physical exercise of the body and mind.
 A person who practices Yoga has sound mental and physical health.

 Practicing yoga helps to connect an individual’s consciousness with the universal consciousness to create a perfect harmony between the mind, body, and nature of human beings.
 Yoga is an amazing discipline but people practicing it have certain misconceptions about it.